Mathnerd314/stroscot/docs/Types.rst

 Types
 =====

 Types are simply a wrapper around the sets defined earlier.
+Since distributive lattices are isomorphic to collections of sets this is equivalent to the definition of types in :cite:`dolanAlgebraicSubtyping`.
 Often a type will be a simple definition checking whether an element has a given tag, but the set can describe almost any side effect free computation.

 ::